Press Release Michigan

 Washington, DC — Today, the U.S. Senate voted to confirm Judge Ketanji Brown Jackson as an associate justice of the U.S. Supreme Court.

 NARAL Pro-Choice America President Mini Timmaraju released the following statement in response:

 For over 50 years, NARAL Pro-Choice America has fought to protect and advance reproductive freedom at the federal and state levels—including access to abortion care, birth control, pregnancy and post-partum care, and paid family leave—for every body.
-NARAL is powered by its 4 million members from every state and congressional district in the country, representing the 8 in 10 Americans who support legal abortion.
+NARAL is powered by its more than 2.5 million members from every state and congressional district in the country, representing the 8 in 10 Americans who support legal abortion.